 - Willing to share confidential information with house staff.

 - Willing to follow budgeting and banking expectations.

 - Willing to participate in an encouraged savings program.

 Residents may have a criminal record; however a history of serious or violent crimes can impact eligibility.

+As The LOFT operates as a voluntary program, it is important that youth be involved in their application from the beginning.
+Applicants may self-refer to The LOFT or work with a support person to complete their application.
 Potential applicants will be asked to complete an in-person interview and a financial assessment to determine suitability.
 Youth may be placed on a waitlist until a bed becomes available.

 Applications are available by contacting The LOFT at 780.486.7590.
 Potential applicants will be placed on a waitlist until a bed becomes available.
 Once there is bed availability, staff will review all applications to determine suitability and interview a select number of potential applicants.
 Applications remain on file for 3 months.
 Applicants are encouraged to connect with The LOFT periodically to check in.